Friday, March 19, 2010

 When I was a teenager, my mother worked.
 In the summertime, my brother and I held down part-time jobs but very often did not wake up until long after my mother had gone for the day.
 We'd stumble into the kitchen, grab some orange juice and cereal, and sit down at the kitchen table to begin the slow process of waking up.
 After a few bites of Wheat Chex, I'd open my eyes a little wider and tackle "the list".

+My Mom did not want to raise lazy children.
 In order to be sure my brother and I would not spend our entire day watching TV or in some other teenage pursuits that would lead to a lifetime of sloth, she wrote out a "to do" list for each of us.
 The agreement was that the tasks had to be accomplished before she got home.
 Most of the time, the list read like this:

 #1: Vacuum living room